ghickman/tvrenamr/README.markdown

 # Known Issues

 All colons ':' are converted to commas ',' in both the show name and the episode title.
 This stops issues that can arise with network shares and gives a cleaner format on windows where python replaces the colon character with a backslash '\'.

-When adding options it is sometimes easier to use the long version, especially if you need to pass data in with the switch.
-This is because specifying a short-hand version of a switch, say '-r', would require you to add the renamed path like so: `-r'/path/to/dir'`.
-Whereas the long-hand version, in this instance, tends to look neater - `--renamed=/path/to/dir`.
+Shows with a year in the canonical title, like Doctor Who (2005), will fail without specifying the show name and including the year in brackets.

-*Note:* When passing data to a short-hand switch you must not leave any spaces between the switch and the data or Tv Renamr will pick it up as the working directory!
+Renaming sections of a files output, such as the show name, isn't possible yet.